Skip to main content

 Like Semana Santa, Feria de Sevilla and the Cabalgata, the Carnaval also has its own app.
 With Semana Santa falling early this year, Carnaval is just three weeks away, on 7–17 February.

 For the Carnaval is much more than just groups of grown men dressing up as nuns, chickens and babies.
-The singing competitions see topical witty ditties called cuples, sung by choruses including those got up in elaborate themed costumes and make-up.
-This is called the Concurso Oficial de Agrupaciones Carnvalescas (COAC), and includes comparsas, cuartetos, coros, and the famous chirigotas.
-It is a high point of the year for many Gaditanos, with groups planning and practising the musical and dramatic performances for months.
+The singing competitions see topical witty ditties called cuplés, sung by choruses in elaborate themed costumes and make-up.
+This is the Concurso Oficial de Agrupaciones Carnavalescas (COAC), which includes comparsas, cuartetos, coros, and the famous chirigotas.
+It is a high point of the year for many Gaditanos, with groups planning and practising for months.

-From the early stages of the competition, which started yesterday, you can follow each of the 174 agrupaciones (groups) taking part.
-These first rounds last from 13-27 January, starting at 9pm each night; the quarter-finals are 29 January to 3 February, semis 4-6 February, and the Grand Final on 8 February, at the beginning of Carnaval itself.
-For each group in the four categories, you can see all the details: song title, lyricist and composer, director, and budget, as well as the names of previous years' entries.
+From the early stages of the competition, which started yesterday, you can follow each of the 174 agrupaciones taking part.
+These first rounds last from 13–27 January, starting at 9pm each night; the quarter-finals are 29 January–3 February, semis 4–6 February, and the Grand Final on 8 February.
+For each group in the four categories, you can see details such as song title, lyricist and composer, director, and budget, as well as the names of previous years' entries.

 Every day, you get the chance to vote ("Participa") on that day's performers, by scoring them out of five, and you can check the rankings.
 The app also offers news updates, selected highlights of the day, weather, and the official programme.
-You can watch the Carnaval live, and enjoy each entry as soon as it has been performed on Carnaval a la Carta, so you don't have to miss out on any performances.
+You can watch the Carnaval live, and enjoy each entry as soon as it has been performed on Carnaval a la Carta, so you don’t have to miss out on anything.
 The most popular topic this year?
-Los recortes - the (government) cuts.
+Los recortes (government cuts).

 Blog published on 14 January 2013